 What is unique about Cornish buildings?

-Our conference will build on the content of our 2015 and 2017 conferences in which we focused on the county’s rich architectural history and contemporary design philosophies.
+Our theme will unite aspects of Cornish architectural design with distinctiveness and exclusivity and will compliment the content of our 2015 and 2017 conferences in which we focused on the county’s rich architectural history and contemporary design philosophies.

 Conference date: Friday 22 and Saturday 23 March 2019